fatih/vim-go/README.md

 based on `:he go-commands`.

 ## Settings
 Below are some settings you might find useful.
-For the full list see `:he go-settings`:
+For the full list see `:he go-settings`.

 Disable opening browser after posting to your snippet to `play.golang.org`: